 - Avoid using corded phones.
 Corded phones are NOT safe to use during a thunderstorm.
 However, cordless or cellular phones are safe to use during a storm.

 - Avoid concrete floors and walls.
 Do NOT lie on concrete floors during a thunderstorm.
 Also, avoid leaning on concrete walls.
 Lightning can travel through any metal wires or bars in concrete walls or flooring.

-- High winds and hail can shatter glass, so stay away from windows, skylights and doors.
+- Stay away from windows, skylights, and doors.

-- Take shelter when you see dark clouds or lightning, hear thunder or feel hail.
+- Take shelter when you see dark clouds or lightning or hear thunder.